cgonc/BLOG/blogv1/_posts/plnotes/2014-12-19-variables-and-bindings.markdown

 My idea is **Integer y = x** is a syntactic sugar for Integer y = new Integer(x).
 So it produces a new variable.

 <p align="justify">
+The type system determines the behaviour of variables and bindings but one can not generalize the overall behaviour with straight lines since even if two languages has the same typing model, the behaviour can be different in the underlying language implementation.
+Type system can be strong (Java) or weak (C), can be static (Java) or dynamic (Ruby) I will document the type system exclusively in my later posts.
+But as an example I can talk about ML.
+<br><br>
 ML has a strong static type system.
 An ML program is a sequence of bindings.
 Each binding gets type-checked and then evaluated.
 What type a binding has, depends on a static environment.
 A static environment is roughly the types of the preceding bindings in the file.
 How a binding is evaluated depends on a dynamic environment.
 A dynamic environment can be described as the values of the preceding bindings in the file.